Red Oak vs. White Oak Flooring: Which Should You Choose?

 Which Oak Should You Choose, Red or White?

-As always, red oak vs. white oak flooring comes down to design and personal preference.
+As always, red oak vs. white oak hardwood flooring comes down to design and personal preference.
 White oak is the more popular option because of its simple and elegant wood grain.
 The colors range from beige to medium brown, and it works with all neutral colors of wall paint, kitchen cabinets, and accent pieces.
-White oak is excellent for modern or contemporary homes.
+White oak hardwood flooring is excellent for modern or contemporary homes.

 Red oak’s subtle red or rose-tinted undertones and wavy grains make it stand out.
 It adds a touch of color to rooms that are white or primarily muted earth tones.

-If you plan to stain the floor in a white or gray hue, you will be better off with white oak.
+If you plan to stain the hardwood floor in a white or gray hue, you will be better off with white oak.
 For medium to dark stain colors, either one will work.

-The Easiest White Oak Floor to Install
+The Easiest White Oak Hardwood Floor to Install

 Before you purchase any hardwood flooring, you should consider all of your options and the costs involved.
-Finding a “great deal” online for oak flooring doesn’t mean that it’s the right choice.
+Finding a “great deal” online for oak hardwood flooring doesn’t mean that it’s the right choice.
 Is there enough of that style to complete your project?
 Sometimes manufacturers close out a style or color, and you won’t have enough.

 Will you install the floor yourself, or will you hire someone?
 You must factor in the price of shipping, labor, and materials.

-You get free shipping and all the hardware.
-You don’t need special tools, glue, screws, or nails.
+With Easiklip hardwood flooring you don’t need special tools, glue, screws, or nails.
 The boards simply clip together.
 To see the colors and learn more, visit Easiklip here.

 Don't Get Ripped Off At the Flooring Store!